disqontrol/disqontrol/README.md

 - Run multiple jobs from one queue in parallel
 - Switch automatically to the best Disque node
-- Switch to synchronous mode for debugging (process new jobs immediately) (synchronous mode is available only for PHP workers)
+- Switch to synchronous mode for debugging (process new jobs immediately)

 Workers can be called via a console command or a HTTP request and can therefore be written in other languages than PHP.
 The library also provides convenient